 Search & Book

 This deal is valid for trips that are at least 7 days long.
 No other restrictions are mentioned in the fare rules.
-Our calendar above will redirect you to their booking site for flights to Santiago de Chile.
+There only seems to be availability in October and November.

 You can find suiting flights dates on Google Flights.
 You should book these flights directly on Aeromexico’s website.
 This only works using their multi stop tool by searching for MAD-SCL, SCL-MEX and MEX-MAD separately, even if you aren’t interested in spending several days in Mexico: